tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

   high-level variables already committed [[2]].

 Reference
-[[N16]] gives an excellent outline of ZK proofs that use Bulletproofs:
+In [[16]] an excellent outline of ZK proofs that use Bulletproofs is given:

 1. The prover commits to a value(s) that they want to prove knowledge of.
 2. The prover generates the proof by enforcing the constraints over the committed values and any additional